ahmed-abdelfatah1/XAI-Project/README.md

 Key Insights:
 Feature Importance Analysis highlighted:

-ST-slope

-Chest pain type

-Cholesterol

-Age
-as the most influential predictors.
+ST slope, Chest pain type, Cholesterol, and Age are the most influential predictors.

 Interaction Analysis was performed using: